Module P1 (Issue 9 December 2025)

 Disregard signals on other line

-Only pass signals at danger when authorised by signaller, pilotman or handsignaller
+Only pass signals at danger when authorised by signaller, pilot or handsignaller

 Not to exceed 15mph over entry and exit points.